grackle-project/grackle/CONTRIBUTING.rst

 Here's a more detailed flowchart of how to submit changes.

 #.
 Edit the source file you are interested in and test your changes.
 #.
-Fork grackle on BitBucket.
+Fork Grackle on BitBucket.
 (This step only has to be done once.)
 You can do
    this at: https://bitbucket.org/grackle/grackle/fork.
-Call this repository yt.
+Call this repository grackle.
 #.
 Create a bookmark to track your work.
 For example: ``hg bookmark
    my-first-pull-request``
 #.
 Commit these changes, using ``hg commit``.
 This can take an argument